markovbio/markovbio.github.io/_posts/2022-08-01-future-history-biomedical-progress.markdown

 ![](../assets/HCA_cell_counts.png)

 This is a plot of the number of cells in each study added to the Human Cell Atlas, which aims to “create comprehensive reference maps of all human cells—the fundamental units of life—as a basis for both understanding human health and diagnosing, monitoring, and treating disease.”
-The number of cells per study has been doubling around every 18 months—and the frequency with which studies are added is increasing too.
+The number of cells per study has been increasing by an order of magnitude a little under every 3 years—and the frequency with which studies are added is increasing too.

 The HCA explains their immense ambitions like so: